lexyblazy/Color-game/README.md

 # Color-game
 This app was created as a project in the web developer bootcamp.
-I remade it fewer lines of code
+I remade it with fewer lines of code